 The Company, in the normal course of business, has transactions with related parties.
-Such transactions are unsecured, non-interest bearing and with no definite terms of repayment period.
+Such transactions are unsecured and partially impaired.

-The Company's advances to Forum Exploration, Inc. (FEI) pertain to the carrying value of exploration assets transferred by the Company in prior years amounting to ₱171.6 million gross of allowance for impairment loss of ₱171.6 million as of December 31, 2019 and 2018.
-No transaction in the account balance was recognized for the years ended December 31, 2019 and 2018.
+The Company's advances to Forum Exploration, Inc. (FEI) pertain to the carrying value of exploration assets transferred by the Company in prior years amounting to ₱171.6 million gross of allowance for impairment loss of ₱171.6 million as of December 31, 2020 and 2019.
+No transaction in the account balance was recognized for the years ended December 31, 2020 and 2019.
+This is unsecured, non-interest bearing and with no definite period of terms.